UofSC-Fall-2021-Math-544-H01/UofSC-Fall-2021-Math-544-H01-UofSC-Fall-2021-Math-544-H01.github.io/about.md

 ## Evaluation and Grading Scale

 All grades will be posted on Teams.
 You are strongly encouraged to check you scores in Teams regularly.
-A final letter grade will be assigned based on weighting below.
+A final letter grade will be assigned based on the weighting below.

 ### Assignment Weights